smaldragon/BNUY-ROM/README.md

   ++++-++++- 8-bit scanline counter value
 ```

-The Counter is triggered by 4 successive reads with PPUA13=1, which occurs once per active scanline on ppu cycle 4, this is similar to MMC5's scanline counter.
+The Counter is triggered by 4 successive reads with PPUA13=1, which occurs once per active scanline on ppu cycle 4, with the IRQ# line being pulled low 2 cycles later. this is similar to MMC5's scanline counter.
 Unlike the MMC3, this allows sprites to freely use either pattern table, including both while in 8x16 mode.

 It uses a x4520 to detect scanlines, and either a x40103 or two x191/x193s to hold the counter value.